-Our county's population growth has been on a steady upward trend, one that shows no signs of reversal.
-Student enrollments have reflected this dynamic-over the past decade, total enrollment has increased by over eight percent.
-The increase, however, among children from economically disadvantaged homes has been 67 percent, and for children who are English language learners, 37 percent.
-These children are academically at risk.
+Albemarle County's population growth has been on a steady growth trend for many years and our student enrollments have reflected this dynamic.
+Over the past decade, although total enrollment has increased by over eight percent, the increase among children from economically disadvantaged homes has been 67 percent and for children who are English language learners, 37 percent.
+Research and as own performance data, confirms that children in these demographics are at greater risk of not performing on grade level.

-At-risk students come to us with well-established learning barriers, often resulting from limited access to learning resources and life experiences outside of school.
-A significant number have attended multiple schools, creating gaps in their education.
-Since the start of this school year, for example, more than 90 students have enrolled in Greer Elementary School and more than 60 students have left.
+Many economically and otherwise disadvantaged students come to us with learning barriers, often resulting from limited access to informational resources and enriching life experiences outside of school.
+A significant number of economically disadvantaged students have attended multiple schools, often within a single school year, creating gaps in their education.
+At one of our urban ring elementary schools this past year for instance, in the space of a few months, more than 90 new students enrolled while more than 60 students left.
+This high level of mobility creates educational challenges for our administrators, teachers, and students